-But the marketing coined term BigData is not just referring to the Volume of the data.
-There are 4 V’s of big data .
-We have been enjoying using as learned through our information exchanges and partnering with IBM.
+The marketing-coined term BigData is not just referring to the volume of the data.
+There are actually4 V’s of big data (Volume, Velocity, Variety and Veracity) and we have been enjoying using those v’s as we learned through our information exchanges and partnering with IBM.

-(e.g. numeric, text, objects, geocoded, vector, raster, structured, unstructured – email, video, audio, etc.), methods) and legal (complexity, privacy, jurisdiction).
-Essentially working with various types of data including various dimensions (temporal, geospatial, sentiment, metadata, logs, etc.) and
+Variety refers to how many categories of data does a data set cover.
+That would include technology (sources, formats (e.g. numeric, text, objects, geocoded, vector, raster, structured, unstructured – email, video, audio, etc.), methods), legal (complexity, privacy, jurisdiction), and other dimensions of data (temporal, geospatial, sentiment, metadata, logs, etc.)

-Veracity (understanding authority of data) includes known data quality, type of data, data management maturity so that you can understand how much you can trust the data is right and accurate
+Veracity refers to our understanding of the data authority to include data quality, data type, and data management maturity so that the user can understand how much to trust that the data is correct, complete, and accurate.